Dimencia/DU-Orbital-Hud/README.md

 We're also recruting for our in-game lua-focused org (with a bit of PVP focus on the side).
 Check the discord for details

+## SAVE UPDATE
+> We have changed how saving settings works.
+Put a databank on your ship and run (rerun) the autoconf.
+Then right click seat, Advanced->Edit Lua Parameters.
+Set your parameters.
+Saving now occurs when you exit the seat/remote.
+Loading occurs when you sit down in the chair.
+If you need to override what is on the databank with new changes, toggle on the newSettings parameter in Edit Lua Parameters.
+Then when you sit down, it will use the parameters shown in Edit Lua Parameters.
+Alt-7 is only used to WIPE all parameters/flight status variables.

 # Overview

 This is a general-purpose HUD for Dual Universe.
 It includes a wide array of features including: